Breweriana Collectibles

 Some breweries remained in business during Prohibition by producing other products such as colas or mineral water.
 Pabst, Miller and Schlitz focused on using their malted grains as an extract for malted flavored dairy drinks or baked goods such as bread, tea biscuits and sweets.
 However, many consumers bought the malted grains to illegally make their own “home brew” as a way to get around the alcohol ban.
 Anheuser-Busch began making ice cream because they already owned refrigerated trucks and therefore reused them for transporting the ice cream.
 Adolph Coors’ Glass Works originally produced bottles for Coors beer and also had a pottery and ceramics division, so ultimately they expanded their non-beer division during Prohibition.
 The national Prohibition ended on December 5, 1933 and enabled the breweries to focus on beer production again.

-Aberdeen Brewing Serving Tray, Prima Lager Beer, Aberdeen, WA.
+Robert Portner Brewing Co., Serving Tray, Hofbrau Tivoli Beer, Alexandria, VA.
 Circa 1905

-ABERDEEN BREWING PRIMA BEER SERVING TRAY, ABERDEEN, WA.
+ROBERT PORTNER BREWING CO.
+SERVING TRAY, ALEXANDRIA, VA.
 Ca. 1905